lauraspberry/lauraspberry/README.md

 I'm student at UC Berkeley studying Electrical Engineering and Computer Science, and I love to create!

+Currently, I'm...

+⚡ interning at [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.

-:sunny: I'm building web applications with [Web Development at Berkeley](https://webatberkeley.org/) for various clients!
+:sunny: building web applications with [Web Development at Berkeley](https://webatberkeley.org/) for various clients!

-🔭 I’m currently working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.
+🔭 working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.

-🌱 At the moment, I’m learning how to transfer my artistic abilities to the digital realm :) check out some of my work [here](https://laurapei.carrd.co/)!
+🌱 learning how to transfer my artistic abilities to the digital realm :) check out some of my work [here](https://laurapei.carrd.co/)!

 <!--
 some of the other things I didn't include xd